For US Audiences Only

 Important Safety Information

-• To minimize the risk of contamination, do not touch the dropper tip to any surface.
+• Contamination of Tip and Solution: To minimize the risk of contamination, do not touch the dropper tip to any surface.
 Keep bottle tightly closed when not in use.

 References